15 Easy Kitchen Hacks to Make Cooking Easier

 Rather than scrub your grill down with a brush or hope that a blast of heat burns away all the scraps, cut an onion in half, then slide it over the grill flat side down using a fork.
 And make sure the grill is nice and hot to help loosen things up.
 Texas grill masters swear by this all-natural remedy.

 This trick won’t work for slices of sandwich bread, but for baguettes and whole loaves that have gone hard, it should be just the ticket.
-Hold the bread under running water (you read that right), then place it in the oven and heat it for 6 to 7 minutes at 325 degrees.
-Steam from the water will rehydrate the bread, and the oven’s heat will ensure the exterior is nice and firm.
+Hold the bread under running water (you read that right), then place it in the oven and heat it for six to seven minutes at 325°F. Steam from the water will rehydrate the bread, and the oven’s heat will ensure the exterior is nice and firm.

 There’s nothing like a soft, perfectly ripe avocado.
 The trouble is finding one that’s in that all-too-fleeting sweet spot between hard and mushy.
 If all you can find at the supermarket are those hard green avocados, don’t despair: You can speed up the ripening process by sealing them up in a paper bag.
 This won’t work overnight, but it’s notably quicker than simply leaving them out in a bowl.
 To make the process go even faster, add a banana or an apple to the bag.
 Both fruits give off ethylene gas, which promotes ripening.